tzidar/tzidar.github.io/projects.md

 ## A Day in the Life

  I was curious how I spent my days.
 Using the Fitbit API, Spotify API, and class schedule I quantitatively broke it down.
-Below is a graph I created using the Seaborn library within Python.
+Below is a graph I created in R using ggplot2.

 <img src="../../public/img/Unknown.png" alt="DayintheLife" >